Why will AI enhance, not replace, human diplomacy?

 Diplomats are responsible for protecting the interests of their countries and citizens abroad, especially during crises—an increasingly frequent occurrence in our interconnected world.
 Crises are unpredictable by their definition, and effective crisis management often demands rapid decision-making that directly impacts human lives.
 These decisions require intuition, empathy, and ethical considerations—qualities AI cannot easily mimic.

-AI can support crisis response by running simulations, analyzing data in real-time, and suggesting contingency plans.
-However, when human lives are on the line, decision-making must remain in human hands.
+AI can support crisis response by running simulations, analysing data in real-time, and suggesting contingency plans.
+However, decision-making must remain in human hands when human lives are on the line.
 Protecting national interests, whether through crisis management or consular services, requires the uniquely human ability to respond to the unpredictable often under the pressure to make ethically complex decisions.

 New opportunities: A shift from bureaucratic to real diplomacy